nextflow-io/nextflow/docs/vscode.md

 The extension highlights source code in red for errors and yellow for warnings.

 To view all diagnostics for the workspace, open the **Problems** tab.
-Here, you can search for diagnostics by diagnostic message, filename, and more.
+Here, you can search for diagnostics by diagnostic message, filename, and so on.

 ### Hover hints